 - As it begins to disappear, “accordion” the pillow to continue moving the needle down through the center of the pillow form until it comes out the opposite end.
-Maneuver the point of the needle as necessary to insure it comes out through the exact marked center point.
+Maneuver the point of the needle as necessary to insure it comes out through that end’s exact marked center point.

 - This is not the easiest thing to do.
 It can be hard to keep the needle straight and true.
 It wants to bend.
 If you are having trouble, back the needle up a bit and reach in through the opening in the seam.
 Grab the pillow around the center, feeling for the needle, and guide it through to the end.

 - Once you’ve made it out the end, pull the needle all the way through.

 - Pull the thread tight to cinch up the end with the button.
 This button is now secured as is.